fabasoad/sarif-to-slack-action/README.md

     # (Optional) Default color of the Slack message if specific color was not found.
     # It is a fallback option.
 Defaults to "#ff0000".
     color: "#ff0000"
+    # (Optional) Color of the message when there are no findings in the provided
+    # SARIF file(s).
+Defaults to "#d3d3d3".
+    color-empty: "#d3d3d3"
     # (Optional) Color of the message when at least one finding has "Critical" severity.
     # Defaults to "#ff0000".
     color-severity-critical: "#ff0000"